 The situation is more likely to occur when you set the EXPANDVAR keyword to YES.
 The product detects when any update log records exceed the length restrictions of the VB format.
 If such records exist, the product automatically divides the record into multiple segments and writes those segments to a variable length, blocked file.
-When Log Master for DB2 reads logical logs created by a 2.2.00 or later version of the product, it reassembles the segments into a complete record before it processes them.
+When Log Master reads logical logs created by a 2.2.00 or later version of the product, it reassembles the segments into a complete record before it processes them.

 You can use the following methods to determine if a logical log contains segmented logical log records: